papr8ka/-lwjgl-basics-wiki/ShaderLesson2.md

 ## Fragment Shader

 Before we can sample our texture, we need to know which texture unit we are sampling from.
+For this we use the following:

 ```glsl
 uniform sampler2D u_texture;
 ```

-As I briefly explained in the Texture tutorial, it's possible in OpenGL to have multiple active texture units (i.e. multiple textures "bound" at once).
-We use `sampler2D` to know which to sample from.
+As I briefly explained in the [Texture](Textures) tutorial, it's possible in OpenGL to have multiple active texture units (i.e. multiple textures "bound" at once).
+We use a `sampler2D` to know which to sample from.
 However, for now, we will only concern ourselves with the default texture unit zero (`GL_TEXTURE0`).
 We can think of `sampler2D` as an `int` type, where `0` is the default texture unit.

 SpriteBatch will look for a `sampler2D` uniform named `u_texture` (or `SpriteBatch.U_TEXTURE`).
 SpriteBatch will then set this uniform for us to `0`, during initialization, to indicate the default texture unit.